mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

                           type: string
                     attempts:
                       type: number
-                      description: Number of attempts the Single View has been tried for
+                      description: Number of times the aggreation of the Single View has been retried
                 change:
                   type: object
                   description: Contains information about the projection record that triggered the strategy